AMVijay/aws-learning/iam/cross-account-apigateway-authorization/README.md

 ## API Gateway Configuration with AWS IAM authorizer

+### Steps to do in AWS Account A Service Provider
+1. REST API setup and configuration in API Gateway configuration.
+2. Enable AWS IAM for the REST API.
+3. IAM Role Configuration with Trust Relation enabled for AWS Account B Service Consumer.

+## Steps to do in AWS Account B Service Consumer
+1. Create

 ## IAM roles configuration in ServiceProvider and ServiceConsumer

 ### Service Provider Account IAM Role Config